aDAVISk/xyztilefile/README.md

 # xyztilefile

 ### cautions
-- HTTP support is under development.
+- HTTP support has been implemented but not tested yet.
 - XYZTileManager has been implemented, but it is a prototype.

 ### Sample